akirak/org-starter/README.md

 ### Helm interface to visit an Org file

 A separate package `helm-org-starter.el` provides a Helm command named `helm-org-starter` which you can use to select an Org file in various categories or create a new one in a known directory.

+### Counsel interface

+`counsel-org-starter.el` file provides the following commands:

+- `counsel-org-starter-known-file`, which lets you choose a known file
+- `counsel-org-starter`, which lets you choose a known file or a file in `org-agenda-files`

 ## License